 Although New Caledonia doesn’t receive a huge amount of tourists, most that do visit get there via cruise ship.
 Almost everyone I spoke to thought I’d come over on a cruise ship.
 They all seemed genuinely surprised when I advised them that I’d flown in.

 As most people getting off cruise ships tend to hang out near the waterfront, there were a few restaurants near the port area.
 They were not the cheapest places to eat, but they were nice.
 And mostly closed.
 It seems island time had struck again!
 I walked along for a little while before I managed to find the only restaurant in a row of several that was open.
 That became my lunch destination.

 Ordering was interesting due to the language barrier, but we got through it with a lot of hand gestures.
 I ended up being served some raw meat that I had to put on a hot stone to cook.
 Is this some kind of Melanesian twist on a sizzling plate?

 That was followed by a refreshing no waste desert, in the best flavour of all!

-If you’ve enjoyed this post about New Caledonia – A Piece of Europe in the South Pacific, please let your friends know and click the picture you like to Pin it for later :o)
+If you’ve enjoyed this post about New Caledonia – A Piece of Europe in the South Pacific, please let your friends know and click the picture below to Pin it for later! :o)